realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Computer_Vision.md

 Object detection
 Object detection models detect and classify objects in an image, returning bounding box coordinates to locate each object.
 In addition to the built-in object detection capabilities in Azure AI Vision, you can train a custom object detection model with your own images.

+Computer vision is built on the analysis and manipulation of numeric pixel values in images.
+Machine learning models are trained using a large volume of images to enable common computer vision scenarios, such as image classification, object detection, automated image tagging, optical character recognition, and others